 Skip To Main Content

-Cinematographer Lowell A. Meyer discusses the visual language of the Apple TV+ original series Servant.
+Creative Signature: Cinematographer Lowell A. Meyer discusses the visual language of the original series Servant.

 Created by Tony Basgallop and executive-produced by M. Night Shyamalan, the horror series Servant has delivered 40 episodes of psychological torment across four seasons as it tells the story of a young couple coping with the loss of their 13-week-old son.
 The series consistently takes viewers to unexpected places both narratively and visually; in the fourth and final season, those destinations were reached with the help of cinematographers Lowell A. Meyer; Gabriel Lobos; Marshall Adams, ASC; Greta Zozula; Pete Konczal, ASC; and Michael Gioulakis, ASC.
 Meyer, who also photographed three episodes of Season 3, recently shared his perspective on maintaining the series’ signature style of camerawork.